nelnn/nelsonn.xyz/content/_index.md

 +++

 ## Introduction
-{{< img class="profile-img" src="/pix/me.webp" caption="Me." mouse="Pi-Pi and I in Canada.">}}
+{{< img class="img" src="/pix/me.webp" caption="Me." mouse="Pi-Pi and I in Canada.">}}

 Hello I am Nelson and that's not my puppy.
 This is a place where I share a bit of myself with the internet.
 I use [hugo](https://gohugo.io/) to build this site.
-You don't need javascript :).
+You don't need javascript :)

 ---
 {{< rawhtml >}}